openstax/action_interceptor/README.md

   acts_as_interceptor

-  skip_interception :registration, only: [:new, :create]
+  skip_interceptor :registration, only: [:new, :create]

 end
 ```

 As shown above, interceptions work like before_filters and
-can be skipped using the skip_interception method.
+can be skipped using the skip_interceptor method.

 The `acts_as_interceptor` method will ensure the following: